Lioness100/free-duolingo-plus/README.md

 # Free Duolingo Plus

-A simple CLI tool to create dummy accounts with referral links to give yourself free Plus (max 24 weeks).
+A simple CLI tool to create dummy accounts with referral links to give yourself free Plus (max 19 weeks).

 > ⚠️ A VPN must used to run this tool as Duolingo will not
 > consider accounts created with the same IP as the original towards the referral
 > program.

-> ⚠️ This tool is untested and should be used at your own risk.
+> ⚠️ Use at your own risk.

 ## Installation